ONSdigital/eq-author-terraform-gcp/README.md

     - _DOMAIN_PREFIX (This will be put before the domain names, eg. `prod`, `preprod`, `staging`)
     - _ONS_IPS (an array of ip's eg. `[/'xxx.xxx.xxx.xxx/32/", /"xxx.xxx.xxx.xxx/32/" ]`)
     - _DEV_IPS (an array of ip's eg. `[/'xxx.xxx.xxx.xxx/32/", /"xxx.xxx.xxx.xxx/32/" ]`)
+    - _DNS_PROJECT_ID (The name of the project hosting the DNS zone)
+    - _MANAGED_ZONE_NAME (The name of the managed DNS zone)
+- cd into either project-default or project prod
 - Run the trigger
 - After completion, add DNS records to your DNS zone using the loadbalancer IP address
     - `<domain_prefix>.author.eqbs.gcp.onsdigital.uk`